-The Office of Mental Health and Substance Abuse Services (OMHSAS) produced Title 55 PA Code Chapters 5100, 5300, 4210, 5200, 5310, and 5210 to regulate the general delivery of services in community psychiatric inpatient, outpatient, residential, and partial hospitalization settings, while OMAP produced Title 55 PA Code, Chapters 1151 and 1153 to regulate M.A. payment for these services.
+The Office of Mental Health and Substance Abuse Services (OMHSAS) promulgated 55 Pa.
+Code Chapters 4210, 5100, 5200, 5210, 5300, and 5310, to regulate the general delivery of services in community psychiatric inpatient, outpatient, residential, and partial hospitalization settings, while OMAP promulgated 55 Pa.
+Code Chapters 1151 and 1153 to regulate M.A. payment for these services.
 Additional clarity for psychiatric residential treatment is provided in OMHSAS's proposed Chapter 5215 regulations.
 However, as more mental health services are developed for delivery in the home and community, in conjunction with a growing emphasis on providing services in the least restrictive environments necessary, greater clarity is required for mental health providers, case managers, interagency teams, and third party payers, including Managed Care Organizations and their sub-contractors, to make coordinated treatment determinations concerning appropriateness of admissions, continued stay, and discharge planning.
 It is for this reason that the criteria provided below have been developed.

-Presented in the opening section which precede the criteria, is a summary outline of the major aspects of service delivery, including: CASSP principles, the function of each of the four (4) treatment environments, and the importance of prescribing the least restrictive setting necessary.
+Presented in the opening section which precede the criteria, is a summary outline of the major aspects of service delivery, including: CASSP/SOC principles, the function of each of the four (4) treatment environments, and the importance of prescribing the least restrictive setting necessary.
 More detail is provided by the addenda in the document.
 Following the introduction are the individual "Admission Criteria" for each service.
 Each set of criteria is divided into three (3) sections, the first for determining "Admission", the second for determining the appropriateness of "Continued Stay," and the third for identifying "Discharge Criteria."